 3. Complete Variable Tuition Application (If Applicable)

-Variable Tuition is a need-based tuition assistance program for grades K-12 that helps with the accessibility of a Christian education.
+Variable Tuition is a need-based tuition assistance program for grades K-12 that helps make a Christian education more accessible.
 If you’d like to apply to receive Variable Tuition, complete the application through FAST as soon as possible after submitting your admissions application.
-Learn more about Variable Tuition.
 Learn more about Variable Tuition.

 4. Schedule a 6-12th Grade Shadow Day (Optional)

-Some students find spending either half or a full day shadowing a current NLA student of the same grade.
-These experiences give the student an opportunity to interact with the NLA community, meet peers, attend class, and engage with faculty and staff.
-Shadow days are scheduled through the Admissions Office and are subject to NLA student availability and the school’s schedule.
+Many prospective students enjoy spending a half or full day shadowing a current NLA student in the same grade.
+This experience gives students the opportunity to meet peers, attend classes, engage with faculty and staff, and get a firsthand look at life at New Life Academy.
+Shadow days are arranged through the Admissions Office and are based on student availability and the school schedule.

 5. Arrange Your Family Interview

-Once your admissions application is complete and all necessary documents have been reviewed, an admissions interview is scheduled with the division Principal.
-At least one parent and the student are required to attend the interview.
-A student assessment may be included as necessary.
+After your admissions application is complete and all required documents have been reviewed, we will schedule an admissions interview with the division principal.
+At least one parent and the student are required to attend.
+A student assessment may also be included, if needed.

 6. Receive Admissions Decision

-The NLA Admissions Committee reviews applications, credentials, and interview notes in alignment with our Admissions Standards and available grade-level space.
-Families will be notified of the decision and, if accepted, receive the next steps for enrollment.
+The NLA Admissions Committee reviews each applicant’s materials, including application documents and interview feedback, in alignment with our Admissions Standards and available openings in the student’s grade level.
+Families will be notified of the decision and, if accepted, will receive the next steps for enrollment.

-- Acceptance: The Admissions committee’s acceptance email is sent and next steps are provided.
+- Acceptance: The Admissions Committee’s acceptance email is sent, and the next steps are provided.

 - Wait Pool Policy: Due to high demand and limited space, accepted students may be placed in an unranked wait pool if their grade level is full.
 Families will be contacted if a spot becomes available, along with any additional steps needed (see complete policy for more information).